-a.
-The Board of County Commissioners has the ultimate authority to apply the Rules and Regulations and to issue citations, directives, and interpretive guidance in conformity with the Rules and Regulations.
+- a.
+The Board of County Commissioners has the ultimate authority to apply the Rules and Regulations and to issue citations, directives, and interpretive guidance in conformity with the Rules and Regulations. - b.

-- b.
 The County Attorney and County employees assigned to the Airports are authorized to assist in the application and implementation of the Rules and Regulations, principally through communications with Airport users on the content and proper interpretation of the Rules and Regulations. - c.
 Law enforcement officers of the Okaloosa County Sheriff's Office (the "Sheriff's Office") are authorized to cite, detain, remove, and take all other lawful and appropriate actions against individuals for violation of the Rules and Regulations or of the County Code on or with respect to the Airports. - d.
 As further described in these Rules and Regulations, the Airport Operations Center (or "AOC") is the appropriate point of contact for reporting emergency or operational issues on the Airports.
 The AOC is staffed twenty-four (24) hours a day, every day of the year, by at least one employee of the County or by the Sheriff's Office Airport Security Unit, and is typically able to dispatch assistance or contact Airport staff to address on-Airport incidents and resolve other questions and matters.
 At the time of promulgation of these Rules and Regulations, the telephone number for the AOC is (850) 651-7166.
-However, if it is necessary to obtain an immediate response to an emergency, such as any immediate threat to life or safety, Airport users should first call 911. - d.e.
+However, if it is necessary to obtain an immediate response to an emergency, such as any immediate threat to life or safety, Airport users should first call 911. - e.
 The Airports Department shall have the right to inspect any hangar, T-hangar, similar structure, or other Airport premises within the property boundary of the Airport to ensure compliance unless explicitly precluded by a lease, license, contract, or other agreement with the County.
-The Airports Department shall provide a minimum of forty-eight (48) hours' written notice by certified mail to the authorized individual listed in any type of agreement with the County prior to inspection of any leased premises.
-Time will begin from the date/time of receipt. - e.f.
+When there is a compliance concern, the Airports Department shall provide a minimum of forty-eight (48) hours' written notice and a telephone call to the authorized individual listed in any type of agreement with the County prior to inspection of any leased premises.
+For routine hangar inspections, the Airports Department shall provide a minimum of fourteen (14) days' written notice.
+Initial contact will be made by email and acknowledgment is required.
+If acknowledgement of email is not received within seventy-two (72) hours, follow-up notification will be made by telephone call.
+Time will begin from the date/time of confirmation received in written or verbal form. - f.
 The Rules and Regulations shall be made available upon request in electronic or hard-copy format.